foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 Boo!

 ## Bugfixes and small improvements
+* Added Society starships to the starship compendium.
+* Fixed a minor Foundry v0.9 compatibility warning.
 * The activate button for feats without an action type should now be visible.
-* Added Society starships to the starship compendium.
+* Vanguard aspects have been updated to include the appropriate skill point modifiers.
 * Various changes to the rules and UCR compendium entries.
-* Vanguard aspects have been updated to include the appropriate skill point modifiers.
 * Various minor compendium entry mistakes have been corrected.

 # v0.16.1 - Starfinder